 And so if you are looking for some fun activity to do in Amsterdam and love chocolate, this is the place to go in Amsterdam!

 Contact Sugarstars for details

-At ArtiChoc, they take the art of chocolate a little serious.
+At ArtiChoc, they take the art of chocolate a little seriously.
 The pies and bonbons are all like little pieces of art.
-Walking around in the shop you’ll be surprised of all the things that can make out of chocolate: coffee mugs, baby bottles, cigars, clogs, tulips etcetera.
+Walking around in the shop you’ll be surprised by all the things that can make out of chocolate: coffee mugs, baby bottles, cigars, clogs, tulips etcetera.
 Basically, they can make anything out of chocolate.

 Laptop made of chocolate